Adopted: May 13, 2019

 VII.
 Emergency Removal and Administrative Leave

-In order to maintain and support a community that is respectful and free from discrimination, harassment, and related misconduct, and to maximize Duke’s ability to respond promptly and effectively, Duke urges individuals to come forward with reports of Prohibited Conduct as soon as possible.
+To maintain and support a community that is respectful and free from discrimination, harassment, and related misconduct, and to maximize Duke’s ability to respond promptly and effectively, Duke urges individuals to come forward with reports of Prohibited Conduct as soon as possible.
 Complainants and other reporting individuals are encouraged to seek assistance and utilize available resources if they feel they have been subjected to Prohibited Conduct.
 The sooner a report is made, the more effectively it can be investigated.
 There is, however, no time limitation for reporting Prohibited Conduct.

 While Duke is committed to respecting the confidentiality of all parties involved in the process, it cannot guarantee complete confidentiality.
-Examples of situations in which confidentiality cannot be maintained include:
+Examples of situations in which absolute confidentiality cannot be maintained include:

 - When Duke is required by law to disclose information (such as in response to a subpoena or court order).